– Dr Emma Kirke Ostm

 We live in a modern world of pre-made and processed foods.
 I appreciate this can assist with our fast moving world of convenience, but food in its original form hasn’t had nutrients interfered with or removed.
 If you can include as many in your diet as possible, your intake of micronutrients will inevitably be more complete.

-This is one of the biggest mistakes I come across with my nutrition patients.
+This is one of the biggest nutrition mistakes I come across with my nutrition patients.
 Health authorities advocate a relatively low amount of protein, setting the target at 56g for men and 46g for women per day.
 Be aware, this is the minimal requirement for your intake to prevent a nutritional deficiency, not the optimal amount for health.
 If you can increase your protein you could enhance your fat-burning capacity, reduce your appetite – as it has a high satiety effect – and improve your muscle mass and overall health.

 It is a common misconception that counting calories is sufficient when it comes to weight loss.
 Granted, a simple formula of calories in versus calories out is okay in theory, but different foods and macronutrients go through different metabolic pathways, and can affect hunger and hormones in different ways.
 Counting calories or portion controlling are systems that can and do work for some people, however, for a large number of people, this system fails.
 For a general rule of thumb, try reducing sugar and processed carbs and increasing your protein.

-It is true that many people should probably be cutting back on the quantity of carbs consumed, especially if that source is a hand-cut, triple-fried chip.
+It is true that many people should probably be cutting back on the quantity of carbs consumed.
+Especially if that source is a hand-cut, triple-fried chip.
 However, going carb-free has several consequences including a lack of fuel for your workouts either pre or post.
 More worryingly, I am seeing more and more people that are carb free but who are experiencing stomach problems or who have hit a plateau in their training, changing their shape or weight loss.
 The stomach issues are becoming increasingly apparent with what appears to be the development of amateurs competing in fitness shows or having a desire to ‘hit the stage’ without taking good advice on training and diet.
 Please seek the advice of a professional before undertaking anything more extreme, but try to reduce white processed carbs or alcohol varieties and, if you can, aim to eat your carbs around your exercise programme.

-I know plenty of nut butter addicts.
+Finishing with the nutrition mistakes, I know plenty of nut butter addicts.
 I am partial to a good nut butter myself, but if you are relying on this as your source of nutrients you are probably not consuming a sufficient amount in your diet.
 Enhanced and fortified foods can be brilliant and very useful, but they can also be enthusiastically marketed, too.
 One cup of fortified peanut butter is equal to the amount of omega in a single serve of salmon.
 That is 1,520 kcals versus 200 kcals.
 In short, don’t rely on this as your source, use a good quality nut butter (some cheap varieties are in fact depressingly lacking in good macro profiles) and ensure you still have a balanced and varied diet.